 before the screening of Instant Dreams.
 Grab a drink and step into our studio to have your portrait taken with the classic 1972 Polaroid SX70 and

 Instant Dreams is a feature documentary by Willem Baptist (Wild boar, I’m Never Afraid!) about the fascination and love for Polaroids.
-When Polaroid announced the end of instant film in 2008, the last still working factory was bought by a small group of enthusiasts.
-Among them is the retired scientist Stephen Herchen who previously collaborated with the inventor of Polaroid and is still trying to unravel the secret of the lost chemical formula.
+When Polaroid announced the end of

 In this overwhelming cinematic journey, Baptist introduces us to a number of quirky individuals who are connected to Polaroid in a special way: the German artist Stefanie Schneider, who does a photo shoot in the California desert with her last existing original Polaroid stock; New York Magazine editor Christopher Bonanos, who wrote a book about Polaroid’s history and tries to capture the relationship with his son with his instant camera; and a Japanese girl who first discovered the magic of Polaroid in Tokyo.
-Everyone tries to keep the instant dream alive in his or her way.
+Everyone tries to keep the instant dream alive in his or his or

 Artists loved it.
 From Warhole’s famous selfies to Ansel Adams breathtaking nature vista’s.
 Generations of families captured their most cherished moments with it.
 Almost everyone has at least one of them in their family album.
 ‘Nothing captures the moment like a Polaroid-picture.’, was the bumper-sticker slogan for it.
 The invention of Polaroid instant film changed the world of photography.
 Just like the mobile phone changed the way we communicate today, so did instant film change the way we take and share pictures.
 It was a revolutionary invention in a time where it would take many days for your pictures to return by post mail to have them developed.